 In this article, You will read Environmental Education & Environmental Education in India – for UPSC IAS.

-Environmental education is concerned with those aspects of human behaviour that are more directly related to man‘s interaction with biophysical environment and his ability to understand this interaction.
+- Environmental education is concerned with those aspects of human behaviour that are more directly related to man‘s interaction with the biophysical environment and his ability to understand this interaction.

 Objectives of Environmental Education: